thejoaov/gostack-14-gobarber-mobile/README.md

 So, the code avaiable here may differ from the original, which can be found [HERE][gobarber-rocketseat].

-Documentation about the folder structure can be found at every `src/` folder, some with explanation about the choice.
+Documentation about the folder structure can be found at every `src/` folder, some with explanation about the choices.

 The project was coded and tested on both Android and iOS.